dsor-isr/cais/app/README.md

 ## How to open it with a browser

 It first helps to know how Dash apps are run code-wise.
-In a very simple way, Dash apps are run like this
+In a very simple way, Dash apps are run like this:
 ```
 app = Dash(__name__)
 server = app.server